You are here

-Michael B. Grody, M.D. is an Instructor in Psychiatry at the Weill Cornell Medical College and an Assistant Attending Psychiatrist at New York-Presbyterian Hospital in the Division of Emergency Psychiatry.
-He maintains a private practice where he sees children, adolescents and adults for psychotherapy as well as medication evaluations and management.
+Michael B. Grody, M.D. is an Assistant Professor of Clinical Psychiatry at Weill Cornell Medicine and an Assistant Attending Psychiatrist at New York Presbyterian Hospital in the Division of Emergency Psychiatry.
+He maintains a faculty practice where he sees children, adolescents and adults for psychotherapy as well as medication evaluations and management.

 - Psychodynamic Psychotherapy